steveliles/draft-js-conversion-test/README.md

   "
 ```

-When presenting this content for users to read, we need to convert it to simple HTML _without using draft.js_.
+When presenting this content for users to read, we need to convert it to simple HTML that we might then cache in a database.

-Task 1 is to write a converter which can convert the above JSON to renderable HTML that matches the presentation in the screenshot above.
+Task 1 is to write a function which can convert JSON like the above sample to HTML that matches the presentation in the screenshot above.

-Your rendered HTML might look something like this:
+Your output HTML might look something like this:

 ```
 <article>